kitbs/stubs/README.md

     ->output('project-name')
     ->listen(function($path, $content, $success) {

-        // Called for each rendered file, AFTER it is created
+        // Called for each file after the file it is parsed & stored
-        // This may be used to log or output the results of the process.
+        // This may be used to log or output the results of the process
+        // $success is either true / false depending on the storing result

     })->render($variables);
 ```